Introduction and Overview

 Advances in the field of global health rely on both knowledge and wisdom.
 In a changing world with emerging health challenges, our knowledge will always be imperfect.
 Therefore, it is important that the facts that we gather be considered in the context of wisdom gained through the experiences of the people who live in the communities where we carry out our work.
-For this reason, we need to listen carefully to the views of people from developing countries and those who are committed to work alongside them.
+For this reason, we need to listen carefully to the views of people from low- and middle-income countries and those who are committed to work alongside them.

 The goal of our department is to create compassionate global health leaders who are able to integrate academic knowledge with the wisdom that resides in the communities we serve.
 We seek to link grassroots efforts that arise within communities with national and global policies that affect these communities, thereby empowering the citizens to improve their lives.

-While the focus of this department is on improving the health of people in developing countries and ameliorating health disparities, its mission goes far beyond protecting physical wellbeing.
+While the focus of this department is on improving the health of people in low- and middle-income countries and ameliorating health disparities, its mission goes far beyond protecting physical wellbeing.
 Good health is merely one aspect of a full life; most people seek something more.
 We have to ask to ourselves: how can we go beyond health to help people lead better lives?
 This question is intrinsic to our education and research.
 It is important that students and staff members never lose sight it.

 The main objectives of our teaching activities are